We provide comprehensive therapy services for autistic people and their families.

 At Therapy Focus, we provide the gold standard in autism assessments for children.

-We provide comprehensive therapy services for children and adults with Autism Spectrum Disorder.
+We provide comprehensive therapy services for autistic children and adults.

 Services are tailored to the unique needs of each individual and can include: